emaicus/Rangers-and-Ruffians/docs/parts/player_handbook_start.md

 2. You roll a ```2``` on your 1d4.
 3. Your new maximum health is ```26 (your old max health) + 3 (your health die roll) + 2 (your d4 roll) = 31```.

-### Odd Levels: New Abilities
+#### Odd Levels: New Abilities
 When you level up, you get better at being your class.
 That is to say, you are a better _Rouge_ or _Knight_ or _Gunslinger_ or _Bard_ than you were before.
 When you reach an odd level, you receive new abilities, allowing you to perform all new actions or granting you new advantages.

-### Even Levels: New Stats
+#### Even Levels: New Stats
 When you reach an even level, you get ```2``` __Stat Points__ to spend.
 You can spend these to increase your stats.
 Review the [Effective Stats](#effective-stats) section for details on how this works.
 Alternatively instead of increasing your stats, you are able to instead take a new [Skill](#skills).
 See the [Skills](#skills) section for more details.

-### New Spells
+#### New Spells
-If you are a magic user, you are able to learn 1 new spell of _every_ spell level that you know each time you level up.
+If you are a magic user, you are able to learn 1 new spell of _every_ spell tier that you know each time you level up.
-This means that if you know level 0, 1, and 2 spells, you get to learn 3 spells: 1 level 0 spell, 1 level 1 spell, and 1 level 2 spell.
+This means that if you know tier 0, 1, and 2 spells, you get to learn 3 spells: 1 spell each of tier 0, 1, and 2.

 ## Building a Character